k0f1/configuring-linux-web-server/README.md

 ## Usage
 Configuring a linux web server requires a number of environmental variables for runtime configuration.
-The following examples demonstrate how to run it manually from the command line example code
+The following examples demonstrate how to run it manually from the command line in the appriopriate directory example code

-`sudo pip3 install virtualenv` inside your application domain/directory To activate : `source venv/bin/activate`
+`sudo apt-get install python3-venv`,
+`sudo apt-get install python-pip`,
+Create a virtual environment with the code `python3 -m venv /path/to/new/virtual/environment`, Which in my case is  `sudo python3 -m venv /var/www/env`

+Now install the following packages without activating virtualenv by using inside the project directory(www) `sudo env/bin/pip install`,

+1.`sudo env/bin/pip install flask`,
+2. `sudo env/bin/pip install sqlalchemy`

 ## Create user with access